-In this post, we’re going to mention five actionable strategies that your or your Instructional Designer should use to maximize the eLearning course’s potential:
+In this post, we’re going to mention five instructional design strategies that you or your Instructional Designer should use to maximize the effectiveness of your online programs:

 Strategy: Microlearning is a learning strategy that involves small, focused segments of learning that are each designed to meet a specific learning outcome.
 To put it another way, learning is “chunked” so that the learner’s cognitive load is kept at a reasonable level and giving them a heightened ability to absorb, recall, and retain.